jtablesaw/tablesaw/README.md

 Tablesaw
 =======

+__HELP A GUY OUT:__ If you use tablesaw, please shoot me an email and tell me what you're up to: <ljw1001@gmail.com>  I'm thinking about next steps and would love your input.
+Or, if you decide not to use tablesaw, please me know why.
+Thanks!

 Tablesaw is the easiest way to do data science in Java.
 It includes a data-frame, an embedded column-store, and  hundreds of methods to transform, summarize, or filter data.
 If you work with data in Java, it will probably save you time and effort.